mia-platform/documentation/docs/development_suite/api-console/advanced-section/api-console-configuration.md

 * **key**: is the real name of the service

-:::warning
-Watch out!
+:::warning Watch out!
-Remember to delete old services and related files: service, deployment and any config map
+Once the new name has been applied, remember to delete the old service's files from the `configuration/` folder: service, deployment and any config map.
 :::

 ## Add custom CA certs to core services